b-e-b-o-o/bkway/readme.md

   - [ ] Backend runtime: [txiki.js](https://github.com/saghul/txiki.js/) (Can be compiled to a standalone executable using `tjs compile`)
 - [ ] Polyfill for 97%-ish browser support with [Babel](https://github.com/babel/babel)
 - [ ] i18n
+- [ ] Two-way pathfinding (the same algorithm running from the end stop in reverse, in parallel with the regular one)
 - [ ] Support different GTFS sources other than Budapest
   - Possibly using a tenant model on the backend?